 In order to achieve the aim proposed, the study was divided into seven parts, including this introduction.
-Firstly, we place the topic which structures the study, then we turn to presenting the key concepts: cultural tourism and forró, cultural production, marketing and marketing communication.
+Firstly, the theme which structures the study is contextualized, then the key concepts are presented: cultural tourism and forró, cultural production, marketing and marketing communication.
 The third part discusses the methodology.
 The fourth part contains reports from the managers/artists who took part in this study.
-The survey carried out to discover how the audience is reached using marketing communication is the fifth part.
-Finally, we conclude this investigation and cite the references.
-Therefore, we were able to outline the way that marketing communication has been used by forró artists in the Salvador market and its influence on the cultural tourism market.
+The survey carried out to discover how the audience is reached using marketing communication forms the fifth part.
+Finally, this investigation is concluded and the references cited.
+Therefore, it was possible to outline the way that marketing communication has been used by forró artists in the Salvador market and its influence on the cultural tourism market.